-The Center for Teaching and Learning and the Office of Academic Integrity will be offering training on Turnitin at the beginning of each academic term in AY 2013-14.
+The Center for Teaching and Learning and the Office of Academic Integrity will be offering training on Turnitin at the beginning of most academic years.
 Notices will be distributed with dates and specific registration instructions.

 While helping students understand situations in which they may have plagiarized, and preventing cases of unoriginal work using a tool like Turnitin are important, it is also important to design your assignments so that there is less potential for plagiarism.
 The following handouts provide some tips on creating assignments, discussing the purposes for referencing with your students, and encouraging good scholarship.

-If, after you review the results of an Originality Report (or based on other research or information), you suspect that you have found a case of plagiarism, you should contact the Office of Academic Integrity (director Dr. Terry Brown).
+If, after you review the results of an Originality Report (or based on other research or information), you suspect that you have found a case of plagiarism, you should contact the Office of Academic Integrity (director Jon Vernick).
 The School's policy on Academic Ethics (linked below) includes several options for first-offense situations of plagiarism, and the Office of Academic Integrity is available to provide you with details and options.

 Academic Ethics Code (on my.jhsph.edu portal)